 We stayed at Studio Eva, a compact studio with a nice terrace and a small kitchen.
 It’s a place we’d recommend for a short stay: comfortable, compact and within easy walking distance of the shops, beach and port.

 Our main reason for visiting the small coastal town of Krvavica was for a spot of urban exploration.
 We’d heard about an abandoned resort and were on a mission to locate it.
 Appearing as if a flying saucer has landed among the pine trees on the Croatian coastline, this now-deserted structure was easier to find that we’d expected.
 Back in the days when Croatia was part of Yugoslavia and much of the country ran to the beat of Tito’s socialist drum, this building was officially known as the ‘Children’s Maritime Military Health Resort of Insured Persons’ although most people referred to it as the Children’s Resort in Krvavica.
-We’ll be writing more on this as part of our abandoned places series in the near future.
+We have written more about this former resort in a post about abandoned hotels in the Balkans.

 The Children’s Maritime Military Health Resort of Insured Persons, Krvavica